 Risk of attack by transnational terrorist groups exists throughout the country.
 Targets may include domestic and international organizations and businesses; public places and events, including those frequented by tourists; and transportation systems.

-Low risk of violent crime exists throughout the country.
+Low risk of violent crime (sexual assault and assault) exists throughout the country.

 Scams involving time-share and property rental hoaxes have been reported.

 Risk exists of robberies and/or assaults occurring after consuming intentionally drugged food or drink; tourists are frequently targeted.